-Traffic analytics tools may indicate that you have DDoS attack if you see the next:
+Traffic analytics tools may indicate that you have a DDoS attack if you see the next:

 - You see that the sudden large amounts of traffic come at unusual hours when normally you wouldn’t have traffic peaks like this high.
-In addition to this you noticed that time patterns of suspicious traffic peaks seems to be unnatural like some peaks appear every ten or five minutes;
+In addition to this, you noticed that time patterns of suspicious traffic peaks seem to be unnatural like some peaks appear every ten or five minutes;

 - Oddly, traffic began to be redirected only to some specific page or endpoint;